fschaeck/AirVPN-hummingbird-docker/README.md

 Otherwise issue a `docker stop airvpn-hummingbird` to stop the container.

-The client will initiate the disconnection process and will restore the containers original network settings according to your options.
+The client will initiate the disconnection process and will restore the containers original network settings to what they were before the client started.

 #### Start a connection with a specific cipher

->`<hummingbird-command-options> = --ncp-disable --cipher CHACHA20-POLY1305 /config/your_openvpn_file.ovpn`
+Replacing `<hummingbird-command-options>` with `--ncp-disable --cipher CHACHA20-POLY1305 /config/your_openvpn_file.ovpn` will make the client use the profile `/config/your_openvpn_file.ovpn` but change the cipher to CHACHA20-POLY1305 when connecting to the server.

 **Please note**: in order to properly work, the server you are connecting to must support the cipher specified with the `--cipher` option.